 A Golden Retriever eating food with probiotics for dogs added

 Probiotics and prebiotics are both extremely important for your dog’s digestive health and their immune system as a whole.
-But what’s the difference and what exactly do they do?

 These important ingredients help regulate the natural microorganisms in your dog's gut, which affects how healthy their stomach is, the nutrients they can absorb, and how well their immune system works.
 So fundamentally, they play a big role in keeping your pup's tummy happy and healthy.